 Biodiversity Conservation

-Pendjari National Park is part of the largest remaining intact ecosystem in West Africa – the W-Arly-Pendjari (WAP) complex – and an important refuge for West African wildlife.
-Mammal species found here include elephant, buffalo, lion, cheetah, leopard, as well as hippo, tsessebe, hartebeest, Buffon’s kob and Defassa waterbuck.
+Pendjari National Park is part of the largest remaining intact ecosystem in West Africa – the W-Arly-Pendjari (WAP) Complex – and an important refuge for West African wildlife.
+Mammal species found here include elephant, buffalo, West African lion, cheetah, leopard, as well as hippo, tsessebe, hartebeest, Buffon’s kob and Defassa waterbuck.

 The park also hosts over 460 bird species.
-BirdLife International has identified Pendjari as an Important Bird Area (IBA) which recognises that the area is home to threatened and/or range-restricted species and is important for their protection.
+BirdLife International has identified Pendjari as an Important Bird Area (IBA), recognising that the area is home to threatened and/or range-restricted species and is vital for their conservation.

 Monitoring and Survey